 Grunion surveys were conducted in April and June 2017; March, April, and July 2018; and June 2019.
+No new surveys were conducted in Year 4 due to COVID-19, though surveys are planned to resume in Year 5.
 Surveys were conducted at night, during peak high tide events and following a full or new moon.
 Grunion surveys followed standardized regional protocols with some data provided by citizen scientists conducting surveys using the same protocols.
 Data summaries for surveys not conducted by TBF and LMU's Coastal Research Institute were provided by Dr. Karen Martin, Pepperdine University.
 The Grunion Greeter Observation Form was completed during each survey and subsequently entered onto the regional web database at www.grunion.org.
 The Walker Scale was used as a monitoring metric, which ranges from W-0 to W-5 as shown in Table 4.

-All reported surveys recorded Walker Scale results of W-0.
-While no grunion were observed, it was suggested there was evidence they spawned in the area at least once (June 2018; K. Martin, Pepperdine University, pers. obs.), as eggs were identified within the restoration area.
-Grunion data will continue to be recorded in 2020.
+All reported surveys in the vicinity of the restoration area recorded Walker Scale results of W-0.
+While no grunion were observed during survey dates, there was evidence that they spawned in the area at least once in June 2018, as eggs were identified within the restoration area (K. Martin, Pepperdine University, pers. obs.).
+Grunion surveys will resume in 2021.

-Walker Scale Description W-0 No fish, or 1 or 2 scouts, no spawning W-1 10-100 fish spawning at different times in one or several locations W-2 100-500 fish spawning at different times, in one or several locations W-3 Hundreds of fish spawning in several locations or over a broad area of the beach W-4 Thousands of fish together, little sand visible between them over relatively small area for less than one hour W-5 Fish covering beach, not possible to walk through the run without stepping on fish, run lasts for an hour or more over large area
+Walker Scale Description W-0 No fish, or 1 or 2 scouts, no spawning W-1 10-100 fish spawning at different times in one or VV-T several locations W-2 100-500 fish spawning at different times, in one or VV-Z several locations W-3 Hundreds of fish spawning in several locations or over VV-5 a broad area of the beach W-4 Thousands of fish together, little sand visible between VV-4 them over relatively small area for less than one hour Fish covering beach, not possible to walk through the W-5 run without stepping on fish, run lasts for an hour or more over large area